brendanzab/rust-nbe-for-mltt/README.md

 - [x] Convert data types to Rust
 - [x] Port NbE and bidirectional type checking
-- [ ] Add a parser for the concrete syntax
+- [x] Add a parser for the concrete syntax
 - [x] Desugaring of concrete syntax to core syntax
 - [x] Resugaring of core syntax to concrete syntax
 - [x] Pretty printing
 - [ ] Add a REPL
+- [ ] Pattern matching elaboration
+- [ ] Dependent record types
 - [ ] Type checking and normalization tests
 - [ ] Experiment with using visitors
 - [ ] Preserve pretty names through type checking and normalization